 Step 4.
 Don't suffocate

-After you have managed to gain followers interested in your activity, you may be tempted to add more content, to bombard them with information, links, and other such posts, all in the hope of making them interact more.
+After you have managed to gain followers interested in your activity, you might be tempted to add more content, to bombard them with information, links, and similar posts, all in the hope of making them interact more.
 Nothing could be more wrong.
-Capturing attention and filling their news feed with successive posts can lead to their oversaturation and, sooner or later, people will try to escape this "attack," consider you a spammer, and give up on you.
-Therefore, it is good to limit your posts within certain limits, which, however, differ from one network to another.
+Capturing attention and filling their news feed with successive posts can lead to oversaturation, and sooner or later, people will try to escape this "attack," consider you a spammer, and give up on you.
+Therefore, it is good to limit your posts within certain boundaries, which differ from one network to another.

-For example, for Facebook, 2 entries per day are enough, for Google+ and Twitter the number rises to 3, and in the case of Pinterest, up to 5 posts per day can be published.
-The differences are due to the popularity of the networks but also to their nature.
-Thus, on Pinterest, since it is only about images, the posts are only from this category, and people are looking for that.
+For example, on Facebook, 2 entries per day are enough; for Google+ and Twitter, the number rises to 3, while on Pinterest, up to 5 posts per day can be published.
+The differences are due to the popularity of the networks but also their nature.
+Thus, on Pinterest, since it is only about images, the posts are only from this category, and that's what people look for.

 Step 5.
 Automation

-One of the main problems encountered by those who deal with Social Media and are just starting is the time required for actual publishing.
-We do not always have time to watch the clock and wait for a certain hour to post the next image on a certain network, so often we either give up on it or post it when we remember or have time.
-And this type of behavior can affect our success quite a lot.
+One of the main problems faced by those who handle Social Media and are just starting is the time needed for actual publishing.
+We don't always have time to watch the clock and wait for a certain hour to post the next image on a certain network, so often we either give up on it or post when we remember or have time.
+And this type of behavior can significantly affect our success.

-Fortunately, there are simpler and very friendly methods: automatic scheduling of posts.
-In the case of Facebook, the situation is very simple, as it has its own post scheduling system, the only limitation being that it can only be done for a page and not for a personal account, but this is not so relevant for a business that wants to be promoted properly.
+Fortunately, there are simpler and very user-friendly methods: automatic scheduling of posts.
+In the case of Facebook, the situation is very simple because it has its own post scheduling system, the only limitation being that it can only be done for a page and not for a personal account, but this is not so relevant for a business that wants to be promoted properly.

-For other networks, Buffer can be used with confidence, as it is the only one that allows easy customization of scheduling and posts.
+For other networks, Buffer can be confidently used, as it is the only one that allows easy customization of scheduling and posts.
 A special schedule can be organized for each one, including Facebook.
 The goal is to appear in front of as large an audience as possible, as it is known that a post has an increasingly shorter life, and it is unlikely that someone will see it after 30 minutes from its publication.

 Step 6.
 More traffic with the same posts

-You may think that you do not have enough content to post 2 to 5 times a day on these networks.
-And you may be right.
-However, there are also tricks that can help you in several directions.
+You might think you don't have enough content to post 2 to 5 times a day on these networks.
+And you might be right.
+However, there are tricks that can help you in several ways.

 If you have written an article, it must be promoted.
 And not just once.
-In other words, after you have made the first post, it is good to return with the same post several times over the following period.
+In other words, after making the first post, it is good to return with the same post several times over the following period.
 However, it is essential not to use the same introductory text but to always adapt it.
 Another important element is the frequency with which you repost it.
-For example, on Twitter, you can post it four times in a month, while on Facebook it is good to resume the post only after a month.
-Nevertheless, using an old article can only bring benefits, especially since it also increases traffic to the site.
+For example, on Twitter, you can post it four times in a month, while on Facebook, it is good to resume the post only after a month.
+Nevertheless, using an old article can only bring benefits, especially as it increases traffic to the site.

 Step 7.
 Control and analysis